patrickbrandthunder/home-1/README.md

 ```
 <?php
 $title = 'Name of your new Project';
-// After extension is loading to the Chrome store, place the extension ID here.
+// After extension is loaded to the Chrome store, place the extension ID here.
 $extensionID = '';
 $tid = basename(__DIR__);
 include('../homepage.php');